A Medication To Treat Meth Addiction? Some Take A New Look At Naltrexone

 "I tried it and I was hooked from the first hit," McDowell says.
 "It was an explosion of the senses.
 It was the biggest high I'd ever experienced."

 But after, McDowell says that big high started getting more elusive.
 Still she kept using the drug frequently, and it took a toll.
 She went from 240 pounds to 110.
-Eventually, she lost custody of her children who were put in foster homes..
+Eventually, she lost custody of her children who were put in foster homes.
 McDowell started having hallucinations.

 McDowell tried many times to stop using meth but when she'd quit for a few days, she'd have severe panic attacks and begin to shake uncontrollably.
 One night, she remembers lying on her bathroom floor thinking that if she didn't get help, she'd die.

-She'd heard about a woman named Nancy Beste, who'd recently opened the doors to a treatment center, Road to Recovery in Steamboat Springs, Colo., near where McDowell lived.
+She'd heard about a woman named Nancy Beste, who'd recently opened the doors to a treatment center, Road to Recovery, in Steamboat Springs, Colo., near where McDowell lived.
 McDowell says she begged Beste for help.

 Beste, who's a certified addiction counselor and physician assistant, says McDowell's call came at a fortuitous time.
 She'd just gotten back from a conference where she learned about research into what's called medication-assisted treatment, or MAT, for methamphetamine users.
 Some early studies indicate that naltrexone, the same medication used to treat alcohol addiction and opioids, can work for some people addicted to methamphetamine.